-- A. We are committed as a school to ensuring our children are safe online.
-We monitor online activity in school and follow up any concerns that may arise from home online activity by our children. - B. We are committed to teaching children to be age-appropriately vigilant regarding the increasing risks while using technology; young people can be both victims and perpetrators of abuse - C. We provide workshops for parents around online safety and raise issues with children in PSHE lessons.
-We have an Online Safety policy and children and staff and children sign an acceptable use set of statements. - D. We follow DfE guidance on Teaching Online Safety in School Teaching Online Safety in School . - E. Our Online Safety Policy is included in the Induction pack.
-Online safety is a key part of our PSHE curriculum. - F. Online safety has high profile in our newsletters over the school year, with links to useful resources and websites share with parents.
+- C. We are committed to teaching children to be age-appropriately vigilant regarding the increasing risks while using technology; young people can be both victims and perpetrators of abuse - D. We provide workshops for parents around online safety and raise issues with children in PSHE lessons.
+We have an Online Safety policy which details requirements for use of IT in our school. - E. We follow DfE guidance on Teaching Online Safety in School Teaching Online Safety in School . - F. Our Online Safety Policy is included in the Induction pack.
+Online safety is a key part of our PSHE curriculum. - G. Online safety has high profile in our newsletters over the school year, with links to useful resources and websites share with parents.